juniorxxue/LCTI/README.md

 #### 2. Running the code

-**Main Proof of Agda**
+**Main Agda Proofs**

-1. Change directory `cd` into `main/proof_agda` folder, and run `make`, which will let Agda check entry file `README.agda` in the proof and generate a `html` folder.
-This process may take a 2~5 minutes (dependent on the machine), the compilation message of each file will be printed on the terminal.
+1. Change directory to the `main/proof_agda` folder and run `make`, which will instruct Agda to check the entry file `README.agda` in the proof and generate an `html` folder.
+This process may take 2–5 minutes (depending on the machine); the compilation messages for each file will be printed to the terminal.

-2. Make sure the compilation finishes without any error, and the `html` folder is successfully generated.
-Open `html/Implicit.README.html` in a web browser, and you will see a page listing all theorems stated in the paper and their corresponding (clickable) mechanized proofs in Agda.
+2. Ensure the compilation finishes without any errors and that the `html` folder is successfully generated.
+Open `html/Implicit.README.html` in a web browser, and you will see a page listing all theorems stated in the paper along with their corresponding (clickable) mechanized proofs in Agda.

-3. To double-check there is no admitted axioms you can use `grep -r "postulate"` to make sure there's no postulates in the Agda.
-The printed results should only be from html's configuration files or comments.
+3. To verify there are no admitted axioms, you can use `grep -r "postulate"` to ensure there are no postulates in the Agda code.
+The results should only come from HTML configuration files or comments.

-**Decidability Proof of Rocq**
+**Rocq Decidability Proofs**

-1. Change directory `cd` into `main/decidability_rocq/Dec` folder, and run `make` to let Rocq compile.
-This process may take less than a minute, the compilation message of each file will be printed on the terminal.
+1. Change directory to the `main/decidability_rocq/Dec` folder and run `make` to compile with Rocq.
+This process may take less than a minute; the compilation messages for each file will be printed to the terminal.

-2. Make sure the compilation finishes without any error, and the `html` folder is successfully generated.
-Open `html/toc.html`, you can see a table of contents page, listing language definitions and decidability theorems at the bottom.
+2. Ensure the compilation finishes without any errors and that the `html` folder is successfully generated.
+Open `html/toc.html` to see a table of contents page listing language definitions and decidability theorems at the bottom.

-3. To double-check there is no admitted axioms you can use `grep -r "Admitted"` and `grep -r "Axiom"` to make sure there's no axioms in the Rocq code.
-The printed results should only be from html's configuration files or binary files.
+3. To verify there are no admitted axioms, you can use `grep -r "Admitted"` and `grep -r "Axiom"` to ensure there are no axioms in the Rocq code.
+The results should only come from HTML configuration files or binary files.

-**Implementation of Haskell**
+**Haskell Implementation**

-1. Change directory `cd` into `main/impl_haskell/Poly` folder, and run `cabal build`.
-It will download dependencies and build the project.
-This process may take less one minute.
+1. Change directory to the `main/impl_haskell/Poly` folder and run `cabal build`.
+This will download dependencies and build the project.
+This process may take less than one minute.

-2. Make sure the compilation finishes without any error.
+2. Ensure the compilation finishes without any errors.

-3. Run `cabal run Poly` will test all examples, and print the results on the terminal.
+3. Running `cabal run Poly` will test all examples and print the results to the terminal.

-For codes in the `/variants` folder, the evaluation instructions are similar to the instructions above.
+For code in the `/variants` folder, the evaluation instructions are similar to those above.

-### Option 2: evaluate the artifact in the QEMU virtual machine
+### Option 2: Evaluate the artifact in the QEMU virtual machine

 ## Claims in the paper

-We have two claims related to artifacts in the paper:
+We make two claims related to the artifact in the paper:

-1. We claim all results shown in the paper, have been formally proven and mechanized in theorem provers.
-The evaluation instructions can be found in section ([Mechanized Proofs](##Mechanized Proofs)).
+1. We claim that all results shown in the paper have been formally proven and mechanized in theorem provers.
+The evaluation instructions can be found in the [Mechanized Proofs](#mechanized-proofs) section.

-2. We claim that we have a prototype implementation, which can run all the examples presented in the paper.
-The evaluation instructions can be found in section ([Implementation](##Implementation)).
+2. We claim that we have a prototype implementation that can run all the examples presented in the paper.
+The evaluation instructions can be found in the [Implementation](#implementation) section.

 ## Mechanized Proofs

-For the first claim, it can be verified by checking the mechanized proofs in Agda and Rocq, by locating the corresponding lemmas and theorems in the code, and compare them with the statements in the paper, and checking the proofs is proved without any admitted axioms.
+The first claim can be verified by checking the mechanized proofs in Agda and Rocq, locating the corresponding lemmas and theorems in the code, comparing them with the statements in the paper, and verifying that the proofs are completed without any admitted axioms.
-To facilitate the reading of the mechanized proofs, we provide a nicely prebuilt HTML, decorated with table of contents on the sidebar.
+To facilitate reading of the mechanized proofs, we provide nicely formatted HTML documentation with a table of contents in the sidebar.

 ## Implementation